By James Wilson · Jun 3, 2026

 Google's crawlers do not wait for your site to come back up.
 If Googlebot encounters 5xx errors during a crawl, it notes the instability.
 Repeated or prolonged outages signal to search engines that your site is unreliable, which can result in:

-• Reduced crawl frequency -- Google visits less often, meaning new products take longer to appear in search results
+• Reduced crawl frequency.
+Google visits less often, meaning new products take longer to appear in search results.

-• Lower rankings for competitive keywords -- reliability is a ranking factor
+• Lower rankings for competitive keywords.
+Reliability is a ranking factor.

-• Deindexed pages -- if specific product pages return errors consistently, Google may remove them from results entirely
+• Deindexed pages.
+If specific product pages return errors consistently, Google may remove them from results entirely.

 For an e-commerce store that depends on organic search for 30-50% of traffic, even a small ranking drop translates to sustained revenue loss over weeks or months.
+I have seen stores take 6-8 weeks to recover organic traffic after a single bad weekend of intermittent 503 errors.

 Paid Advertising Waste